jupyterhub/repo2docker/docs/source/index.md

 ## What is a user environment container image and why would I build one with `repo2docker`?

 A **user environment container image** contains the entire software environment that a user may access from an interactive data science session.
 For example, it might contain many **programming languages**, **software for data analysis**, or even **content files and datasets** available to anybody that accesses that environment.
-Container images are built with [Docker](https://www.docker.com/), a standard open source tool for defining, building, and deploying images.
+Container images are built in accordance with the spectifications published by the [Open Container Initiative](https://opencontainers.org/).

 Many data science platforms and services like [JupyterHub](https://jupyterhub.readthedocs.io) and [Binder](https://mybinder.org) launch interactive data science sessions **with a user environment container image attached**, meaning that the user gains access to whatever is in the container image.
 In short, this allows somebody to define and build the user image one time, in a way that users can reproducibly re-use many times.